treeman/jonashietala/drafts/hextraction.markdown

 But they all have their own specific rules that you have to remember or read on a rules card.
 Having to constantly be reminded of rules isn't really fun, and our kids can't read Swedish let alone English yet, so unfortunately the special effect tiles must be ignored for now.

+Another thing I've avoided are the "launcher" tiles that will launch the balls in the air, so you can try to jump over tiles or onto the goals.
+Although they look fun---and they would be perfect for my boys---I dislike the idea of launching balls to our 1-year old crawling on the floor.

 Other than that the rules we use are very simple:

 1. Place a tile (out of a hand of 3)